Sepsis is a life-threatening reaction your body has to an infection.

-- lung infection (pneumonia)
+- chest infection

-- an infection of the bladder, urethra or kidneys (urinary tract infection)
+- urinary tract infection - an infection of the bladder, urethra or kidneys

 - skin infections, such as cellulitis - these can be caused by a catheter that's been inserted through the skin to give fluids or medication